 Do you vacuum a pool on backwash or waste?

-You should vacuum a pool on “waste” when dealing with a significant amount of debris, algae, or dirt that you don’t want to pass through your filter system.
-Vacuuming on “waste” bypasses the filter and sends the water directly out of the pool, preventing any contaminants from clogging or passing through the filter.
+You should vacuum a pool on “waste” when dealing with a significant amount of debris, algae, or dirt you don’t want to pass through your filter system.
+Vacuuming on “waste” bypasses the filter and sends the water directly out of the pool, preventing contaminants from clogging or passing through the filter.

-the normal setting to vacuum a pool is the filter setting.
+The normal setting to vacuum a pool is the filter setting.

 Pool Care Handbook and Video Course

-It was the best money I spent that year.
-I learned everything from basic cleaning to advanced troubleshooting.
-Swim University offers a no-quibble refund policy too so what do you have to lose?
+Swim University offers a no-quibble refund policy too, so, what do you have to lose?

 Further Articles